🥳

 • Please note that they may be one and the same.

 You should have a dedicated project management platform to document your daily and/or weekly progress/process for your gathering.
-This can be as simple as a Google Drive with corresponding files or a project management platform i.e. Notion or an analog planner.
+This can be as simple as a Google Drive with corresponding files or a project management platform i.e. or an analog planner.

 Students are expected to share their progress with others using their project management platform.